dimkarakostas/breach/README.md

  * The jQuery library needed for evil.js.
 Download it and put it in your web application folder.
 You can find an online version [here](http://code.jquery.com/jquery-2.1.4.min.js).

 ## Disclaimer
-The above code was created for the needs of my thesis at [School of Electrical and Computer Engineering](ece.ntua.gr) of the National Technical University of Athens.
+The above code was created for the needs of my thesis at the [School of Electrical and Computer Engineering](http://www.ece.ntua.gr/) of the National Technical University of Athens.
 Please do not use for malicious purposes!